The Emergence of Fads in a Changing World: Analysis

-Another important observation is that regardless of whether the state is fixed or changing, the process of the public likelihoods $(l_t)_t$ in either case forms a Markov chain.\footnote{To see that the process $(l_t)_t$ is a Markov chain, notice that conditioned on the state $\theta_t$, the private signal $s_t$ is independent of $l_{t'}$, for any $t'< t$.
-So its distribution conditioned on $l_t$ is the same as its distribution conditioned on $(l_1, \ldots, l_{t-1})$ which implies that $\Prob[ l_{t+1} = l| l_1, \ldots, l_t ] = \Prob[l_{t+1} = l| l_t ]$.} In the case of a fixed state, the state space of $(l_t)_t$ is finite as the magnitude difference between $l_t$ and $l_{t+1}$ is constant for any fixed signal precision, which is equal to $c_\alpha$.
-However, in the case of a changing state, the state space of $(l_t)_t$ is infinite as such magnitude differences also depend on the current value of $l_t$.
-Note that in almost all cases, two consecutive opposing signals would not exactly offset each other, i.e., $f_i(f_j (l)) \neq l$, for$ i \neq j = 0, 1$.
-As a result, there are many more possible values for $l_t$ in a changing state compared to a fixed state.
+Another important observation is that, regardless of whether the state is fixed or changing, the process $(\ell_t)$ forms a Markov chain.\footnote{This is because conditional on the state $\theta_t$, the private signal $s_t$ is independent of $\ell_{\tau}$, for any $\tau < t$.} In the case of a fixed state, the state space of this Markov chain is finite since the magnitude difference between $\ell_t$ and $\ell_{t+1}$ is a constant for any given signal precision.
+However, in the case of a changing state, the state space becomes infinite, as these magnitude differences also depend on the current value of $\ell_t$.\footnote{In fact, in almost all cases, two consecutive opposing signals do not exactly offset each other, i.e., $f_+(f_- (\ell)) \neq \ell$ and vice versa.} This poses a significant challenge in finding its stationary distribution, which is required to calculate the exact expected time between sign switches.
+We circumvent this problem by providing an upper bound to this expected time instead.